ASF

 Remark (Controllability depends only on (A,B)).

 Controllability, as characterised by [eq:kalman-c-matrix] or [eq:lyapunov-c], is a property of the pair alone.
 It makes no reference to , , or any output; it asks only whether the input can steer the state anywhere in , prior to any question of what is later measured.
-The Gramian reappears computed explicitly, with actual numbers, in Section 12.
+The Gramian reappears computed explicitly, with actual numbers, in Section II.5.

-4. Observability
+I.4.
+Observability

 Definition (Observability and the dual construction).